Dental Hygienist

 A code in all lowercase letters means the fit is weaker.

-Dental hygienists need to possess:
+Dental hygienists need:

 They should enjoy: